Home

 Protein Powders

 Protein is without any doubt the most important nutrient for building muscle mass.
-I personally consider protein powder as a normal food product rather than a food supplement because it is derived from natural food products such as milk or eggs and not by chemical synthesis (water, olive oil, table sugar and salt are other examples of pure substances that are not considered food supplements).
+I personally consider protein powders as normal food products rather than sports supplements because they are separated from natural food products such as milk or eggs and thus not the result of chemical production (water, olive oil, table sugar and salt are other examples of 'pure' substances that are not considered sports supplements).
+Whey protein concentrate for example, the most popular protein supplement among bodybuilders, is derived from cow milk, consists of about 80% protein, 7% fat and 4% lactose, and is therefore a typical dairy product.

-Eat at least 1 gram of animal protein for each pound of your body weight (1 kg = 2.2 pounds).
-The best protein powders are made from milk (whey and casein), or eggs.
-Whey proteins are digested by the body within approx 2 hours, egg white proteins within approx 4 hours, and casein proteins within approx 7 hours.
+Eat at least 1 gram of animal protein for each pound of your body weight (1 kg = 2.205 pounds).
+The best protein powders are made from milk (whey and casein) or eggs.
+Whey proteins are digested and absorbed within approx 2 hours, egg white proteins within approx 4 hours, and casein proteins within approx 7 hours.
 Milk protein exists for about 20% of whey and 80% of casein, and is therefore an ideal source of fast and slowly absorbing amino acids.

-The slowly digesting casein protein powders are often recommended to be taken right before going to bed, while the fast absorbing whey protein powders are prefered in the morning and right after the workout.
-There also exist milk protein powders (referred to as isolates) that are very low in lactose and therefore ideal for lactose intolerant people who have problems digesting milk sugar.
+The slowly digesting casein protein powders are often recommended to be taken right before going to bed, while the fast absorbing whey protein powders are preferred in the morning and right after the workout.
+There also exist protein powders called isolates, which are very low in lactose and therefore ideal for lactose intolerant people who have problems digesting lactose (milk sugar).

 Amino Acids

 Proteins are broken down into amino acids during digestion.
 If you eat enough protein, there is no need to take additional amino acids.
 Amino acids are rather expensive and have totally no additional value.
-In the past amino acids have been popular, but in the mean time most bodybuilders have figured out that they are not worth the money.
-I don't believe that taking BCAA's (branched chain amino acids), EAA's (essential amino acids) arginine, glutamine, or any other amino acid just before, during, or just after your workout will accelerate muscle growth significantly.
-Any good whey protein contains 20-25% BCAA's and 40-50% EAA's that get absorbed by the body within 2 hours.
+In the past, amino acids have been popular, but in the meantime most bodybuilders have figured out that they are not worth the money.
+I don't believe that taking BCAA's (branched chain amino acids), EAA's (essential amino acids), arginine, glutamine, or any other amino acid just before, during, or just after your workout will accelerate muscle growth significantly.
+Any good whey protein powder contains 20-25% BCAA's and 40-50% EAA's that get absorbed by the body within 2 hours after consumption and is a much cheaper source of quickly available amino acids.

 Creatine

-Creatine naturally occurs in the muscles and plays an important role in the energy supply during exercise.
-The main sources of creatine in your diet are meat and fish.
-Since the amount of creatine in meat and fish is very low (about 5 g per kg) and since most of us don't eat big quantities of it, supplementation of creatine may be worth considering.
+Creatine naturally occurs in the muscles where it plays an important role in the energy supply during exercise.
+While your body is able to make creatine itself, also your diet is an important source of creatine for your body.
+Creatine is a natural nutrient mainly present in poultry, meat and fish at about 3 to 7 g per kg.
+Since most of us don't eat big amounts of poultry, meat and fish, and since part of the creatine is broken down by heat during the cooking process, supplementation of creatine may be worth considering.

 In contrast to most other sport supplements, creatine supplementation definitely has real noticeable effects on your body if taken long enough in large enough quantities.
 Some of these effects are definitely interesting for bodybuilders.
 The main beneficial effects of creatine supplementation are: